What is Hepatitis B?

 What causes Hepatitis B?

-Hepatitis B is caused by the Hepatitis B Virus (HBV).
-The virus is transmitted through direct contact with bodily fluids, such as blood and saliva.
-This happens when people have unprotected sex, share needles, are accidental needlesticked or through childbirth if the mother is infected.
-There are vaccinations that can be given to a newborn to avoid infection.
+Hepatitis B is caused by transmission of the Hepatitis B Virus (HBV).
+The virus is transmitted through direct contact with bodily fluids, including blood and saliva.
+Direct contact occurs during unprotected sex or when needles are shared.
+In a medical setting, accidental needlesticks and childbirth may transmit the virus.

 How is Hepatitis B Prevented?

 Hepatitis B is a preventable condition.
-The Hepatitis B vaccination is recommended for many people, including newborns, children not vaccinated at birth, health care professionals, injection drug users and other people who often encounter Hepatitis B patients.
+The Hep B vaccination is recommended for newborns, unvaccinated children, health care professionals, and injection drug users.
+It is also recommended that people who often encounter Hep B patients get the vaccination.
+Aside from being vaccinated, avoid certain activities to reduce the risk of contracting hep B, including:

 - Engaging in unprotected sex